flatgeobuf/flatgeobuf/README.md

 A performant binary encoding for geographic data based on [flatbuffers](http://google.github.io/flatbuffers/) that can hold a collection of [Simple Features](https://en.wikipedia.org/wiki/Simple_Features).

 Inspired by [geobuf](https://github.com/mapbox/geobuf) and [flatbush](https://github.com/mourner/flatbush).
-Deliberately does not support random writes for simplicity and to be able to cluster the data on a optimally balanced R-tree spatial index.
+Deliberately does not support random writes for simplicity and to be able to cluster the data on a [packed Hilbert R-Tree](https://en.wikipedia.org/wiki/Hilbert_R-tree#Packed_Hilbert_R-trees).

 The goal is to be significantly faster than legacy formats without size limitations for contents or metainformation.